A. Purpose and Scope

 M. Data Breach

-Should a breach occur, the existing data breach plan will be implemented (approved by Board of Directors in December 2018).
+Should a breach occur, the existing data breach plan will be implemented (approved by the Board of Directors in December 2018).

-This policy and processes will be reviewed and recommendations brought back to the Board for consideration in advance of the annual review.
+This policy and processes will be reviewed, and recommendations brought back to the Board for consideration in advance of the annual review.

 Glossary of Terms